Democrats with Chicago Characteristics

 To many in the US, Chicago is the quintessential Democratic city.
 Indeed, the last Republican mayor of Chicago was “Big Bill” Thompson in 1931.
 But under the surface of that solid stretch of Democratic control are stories of power struggles and corruption that make Chicago’s politics legendary.

-My hope is that this hat spurs conversation across the entire political spectrum in Chicago; i.e. from the Machine, Neoliberal/business, and Progressive Democrats, to our Republican, Libertarian, and Socialist or Communist neighbors.
+My hope is that this hat spurs conversation across the entire political spectrum in Chicago; i.e. from Green Partiers to the Trump Republicans, Progressive/Machine Democrats to the Neoliberal/business community, and even our Socialist, Communist, and Libertarian neighbors.

 中国灵感 (Chinese Insipiration)